Littledean Hall: Architecture and History

 Originally a Saxon hall, then a church, it was then converted to a Norman hall, complete with a crypt and undercroft.
 Testing has shown that these remains date back to the 5th century.
 However, when records began of the house in 1080, it had evolved into a substantial medieval manor house which was eventually replaced with a Jacobean house in 1612.

 The hall has seven bedrooms, a coach house, a dining room, sitting and drawing rooms, a stable, living room and cellar.
 The sweet chestnuts (Castanea sativa) which line the driveway are at least 500 years old and the remains of a Roman road have been found underneath the drive itself.

+The Roman temple site in the outer grounds has the in situ and restored foundation remains of the largest rural Roman temple known in Britain.
+In 2023 a large grant was awarded to York University by The Leverhulme Trust to study the unique corpus of around 200 stone carved heads recovered through archaeological excavations since 2016, referred to in PAST, the Newsletter of The Prehistoric Society as "a corpus unique in the British Isles and unparalleled in Europe".

 In 2007 the building suffered damage after lightning struck nearby and in 2008 the owners of the hall were ordered to rebuild a section of wall they had knocked down.
 The wall was deemed to be a Grade II listed building alongside the main hall.

-Reports of hauntings

-There are at least three distinct tales which have been said to have led to hauntings at Littledean Hall.
-The first being the deaths of Colonel Congreve and Colonel Wigmore, who both died when the Kings garrison met with roundheads in the dining room.
-It is reported that visitors can still see the bloodstains where they fell.

-In 1741 Charles Pyrke, former occupant of the house, was accused of raping the sister of his servant.
-The servant promptly murdered Pyrke before being put to death himself.
-The servant's ghost is thought by some to haunt the hall to this day and it has been reported to be carrying a candle.
-Two other Pyrke brothers are said to wander the halls, having killed each other in a duel in 1740.